Ecological Concepts - Unit 5 in your textbook. Complete the optional quiz HERE.

 Understand the unique ecology of urban ecosystems in terms impacts on abiotic characteristics, nutrient cycles, and the water cycle; green and gray spaces; plants and animals

-Watch the three videos from our speaker, Sam Kieschnick and complete questions
+Watch three videos from our speaker, Sam Kieschnick and complete questions

 The Importance of Master Naturalists (11:35)